zf49/CodeTest-TechQuestion/README.md

 `php -S localhost:8080` to run the project

-Technical Question file has been finished
+**Technical Question and Self-assessment has been finished, you can find this this project.**